Aircraft Carriers

 A peculiarity of Japanese carriers was that, whereas Allied carriers used landing signal officers (LSOs) equipped with signaling paddles to guide aircraft in to land, the Japanese carriers used an ingenious system of signal lamps.
 On each side of the flight deck, a red lamp was mounted thirty to fifty feet aft of a green lamp.
 A Japanese carrier pilot only needed to aim between the pairs of lights and adjust his glide path so that the red lamps appeared to be just above the green lamps.
 The system was effective enough that even the poorly trained carrier pilots of 1944 were usually able to get their planes down safely.
 Its only limitation was that there was no way to signal speed adjustments.
 The U.S. Navy developed similar systems only after the war ended.

 Another difference between Japanese and American carrier design was that the Japanese insisted on refueling and rearming aircraft on the hangar decks.
 The Americans preferred to refuel and rearm on the flight deck.
 Japanese carriers typically had two hangar decks enclosed by the hull, while American carriers typically had a single open hangar deck.
+The Japanese did not use crash barriers, and, as a result, the flight deck had to be cleared while landing aircraft, and each aircraft had to be struck below as soon as it had landed.
 As a result, the Japanese had a longer turnaround time for rearming and refueling their aircraft, and any bomb that penetrated a Japanese flight deck exploded in an enclosed and poorly-ventilated space, with the kind of consequences seen at Midway.

+Both Japanese and American carriers were designed for a war in which they would operate for prolonged periods far from friendly bases, with their primary target being the other side's carriers.
+British carriers were designed for a very different war, in which they would be operating close to home in restricted waters under threat from both land-based air and surface forces.
 British carrier operations were restricted to the Indian Ocean until late 1944, and there was never a carrier battle between the British and the Japanese.
 This was just as well for the British.
-Their aircraft carriers had armored flight decks and other features that made them considerably less vulnerable to damage than American or Japanese carriers.
+British fighter direction was of a very high caliber, and their aircraft carriers had armored flight decks and other features that made them considerably less vulnerable to damage than American or Japanese carriers.
 This became clear during the Okinawa campaign, when kamikazes hit several British carrier flight decks without putting the ships out of action.
+Because of the armored flight decks, it was uniquely British practice to strike all aircraft below when air attack was threatened.
 But the armored decks came at the cost of smaller air groups, and the British carrier punch was further weakened by the miserable quality of British naval aircraft.
 It was only after the British began using American naval aircraft provided under Lend-Lease that their carriers could operate effectively against the Japanese.
 Even then, one series of strikes by the British resulted in the loss of 41 aircraft out of 378 sorties.

 Allies versus Japan: The Balance Sheet